Thank you for reading our post, please rate this article at the end.

 The outbacks of the Irish countryside are probably the last place you would think of finding a contemporary-design shipping container home.
 Situated in Cavan, Ireland, the Grillagh Water House gets its name from the nearby Grillagh River.
 This is the first-ever container home in the country, completed by Patrick Bradley Architects.

 The home comprises four 45-foot shipping containers, placed in a manner that creates two cantilevers.
-There are plenty of glass windows and doors to take in all the pastoral views of the surroundings.
-The containers extend into dark grey metals that look like a sculpture.
+There are plenty of glass windows and doors to enjoy the pastoral views of the surroundings.
+The containers extend into dark grey metals that look like sculptures.

-The entry into the home is on the first floor, which leads to an open-plan living area.
-There are two balconies as well, one on the west side and the other on the south.
-The total area of the Grillagh Water House comes to 1,236 sq. ft.
+The home’s entry is on the first floor, leading to an open-plan living area.
+Two balconies, one on the west and the other on the south, complete the total area of the Grillagh Water House, which is 1,236 sq. ft.

-Containing three bedrooms, this container home offers quite a lot of space than would imagine.
-One of the bedrooms is behind the entrance gallery, not quite visible at first.
+This container home, with three bedrooms, offers more space than one would imagine.
+One of the bedrooms is behind the entrance gallery, which is not initially visible.

 2. Container Cabin in the Catskills, New York, Nowhere Studios

-Many container architectures around the world are not homes but hotels.
-One such structure is present in Saugerties in upstate New York.
-The container cabin in the Catskills Mountain is a nice getaway experience.
-You can find it on Airbnb and enjoy both a container living and the woods.
+Many container architectures worldwide are not homes but hotels.
+One such structure is in Saugerties, upstate New York.
+The container cabin in the Catskills Mountain is an excellent getaway experience.
+You can find it on Airbnb and enjoy container living in the woods.

-This is basically a 20-foot shipping container on a 20-acre land.
-The place is well-equipped with amenities that are essential, but also, to some extent, luxurious.
-We’re talking woodstove, kitchen, writing desk, sofa, and even a hammock.
+This is a 20-foot shipping container on a 20-acre plot of land.
+It is well-equipped with essential amenities and, to some extent, luxurious.
+We’re discussing the wood stove, kitchen, writing desk, sofa, and hammock.

 3. Seven Havens, Indonesia, Budi Prodono Architects

-This shipping container home is named The Clay but is more popular as Seven Havens.
-It’s located on the island of Lombok in Indonesia, just east of the touristy Bali.
-Sitting on concrete stilts, the Seven Havens offers some spectacular views of Selong Belanak.
+This shipping container home, The Clay, is more popular than Seven Havens.
+It’s located on the island of Lombok in Indonesia, just east of touristy Bali.
+Sitting on concrete stilts, Seven Havens offers spectacular views of Selong Belanak.

-The master bedroom, however, has a container sitting at a 60-degree angle at the ceiling.
+The main bedroom, however, has a container sitting at a 60-degree angle to the ceiling.
 This slanting technique seems to be a signature of Budi Prodono Architects, who also designed the famous Leaning House of Jakarta.
-It seems like the container is almost slipping away from the top, which makes it all the more interesting.
+The container almost seems to be slipping away from the top, which makes it all the more interesting.

 4. Devil’s Corner, Tasmania, Cumulus Studio

-The highlight of this structure is the shipping containers covered with loose timber.
-It’s a homage to the landscape and rural farming present in the area.
-The Cellar Door and Lookout is also where you can find the food market to taste some Tasmanian food.
+The highlight of this structure is the shipping containers covered with loose timber, which pay homage to the landscape and rural farming in the area.
+The Cellar Door and Lookout also houses a food market where you can sample Tasmanian food.

 The three sections are named the Sky, the Horizon, and the Tower.
-The last one stands vertically, offering some of the best views, including the bay.
-It’s no surprise that this shipping container project won the 2016 Tasmanian Architecture Awards.
+The last one stands vertically and offers some of the best views, including the bay.
+Unsurprisingly, this shipping container project won the 2016 Tasmanian Architecture Awards.

 5. Bard College Media Lab, New York, MB Architecture

-Part of the Bard College Campus, this container structure houses the media lab for the college.
+This container structure is part of the Bard College Campus and houses the college’s media lab.
 The architecture company completed this project in just one day, costing $200,000.
-That’s not bad for a container architecture expanding over two stories.
+That’s not bad for container architecture that expands over two stories.

-There are quite a lot of glass windows that let in plentiful natural light for a small space.
-Also, the views are nice as the structure is surrounded by trees that give you all four seasons throughout the year.
+Many glass windows let in plentiful natural light for a small space.
+The views are excellent, as the structure is surrounded by trees that provide all four seasons throughout the year.

 6. Stacked Shipping Container Home, Spain, James & Mau Arquitectura

-Stacking one shipping container over another is becoming quite a norm for these box homes.
-You’ll find this home in El Tiemblo, in Avila, Spain.
-Built using four 40-foot shipping containers, the total area of this structure is 2,000 sq. ft.
+Stacking one shipping container over another is becoming the norm for these box homes.
+This home is located in El Tiemblo, Avila, Spain.
+It was built using four 40-foot shipping containers and has a total area of 2,000 sq. ft.

-This was completed back in 2010 but continues to maintain its charm and form, which goes to show that container homes are built to last.
-As there are two stories in this home, the kitchen and bedrooms are spacious.
-The living room features floor to ceiling windows that serve as a functional element, as well as design.
+This home, completed in 2010, maintains its charm and form, showing that container homes are built to last.
+It has two stories, and the kitchen and bedrooms are spacious.
+The living room features floor-to-ceiling windows that serve as functional and design elements.

-The second floor houses the master bedroom, which also has a closet and ensuite bedroom.
-The architecture firm has cleverly scaled vertically rather than horizontally to use more space for each living space.
+The second floor houses the main bedroom with a closet and ensuite bedroom.
+The architecture firm cleverly scaled the house vertically rather than horizontally to maximize the space in each living space.

-On the outside, there is not any camouflage design to divert the attention from the container.
-You can very clearly see the containers.
-The interior, on the other hand, is a great contrast to the simplicity of the containers.
+On the outside, there is no camouflage design to divert attention from the containers.
+You can very clearly see them.
+The interior, on the other hand, provides an excellent contrast to their simplicity.
 The inside space has a modern and cozy decor that could be considered high-end.

 7. Student Housing Project, Denmark, Urban Rigger and Bjarke Ingels

-The Student Housing Project was built by Urban Rigger to provide affordable housing to students.
-The container homes provide shared living space with private bedrooms, just like an apartment or a dormitory.
+Urban Rigger built the Student Housing Project to provide affordable housing to students.
+The container homes, like apartments or dormitories, provide shared living space with private bedrooms.

 The containers are stacked on each other, forming an equilateral triangle.
-The size of this housing project is quite big, coming at 7,319 sq. ft.
-This is a buoyant container home and serves as a model for other such projects on harbor cities.
+This housing project is big, at 7,319 sq. ft.
+It is a buoyant container home that serves as a model for other such projects in harbor cities.

-What makes this even more spectacular is that it’s built on an existing rock cropping.
-So as it sits among the rocks, it’s quite a sight to see.
-It features a more central living space with the kitchen, bathroom, laundry room, and office all rounding the space.
+This is even more spectacular because it’s built on an existing rock cropping.
+It’s quite a sight as it sits among the rocks.
+The home features a more central living space, with the kitchen, bathroom, laundry room, and office all around it.

-The top story features a bed that you can literally use to gaze at the stars.
-The bed slides on tracks without any tent so you can experience the sky and the outdoors as it is.
+The top story features a bed that allows you to gaze at the stars.
+The bed slides on tracks without a tent, so you can experience the sky and the outdoors as they are.
 This structure has won the AIA Colorado Citation Award.

 9. Container Guest House, Texas, Jim Poteet

-The Container Guest House in San Antonio, Texas, is by far the most adorable little container home for the guests.
-Container homes usually are small, but this one is just 320 sq. ft.
-That is not a lot of space, but architect Jim Poteet managed to whip out an aesthetically pleasing structure and decor.
+The Container Guest House in San Antonio, Texas, is by far the most adorable tiny container home for guests.
+Container homes usually have small spaces, but this one is just 320 sq. ft.
+That is not a lot of space, but architect Jim Poteet created an aesthetically pleasing structure and decor.

-The architect used the roof of the container to create a garden, which is such an intelligent move.
-The cascading green color from the plant is a striking contrast with the navy blue of the container.
+The architect used the container’s roof to create an intelligent garden.
+The plant’s cascading green color strikingly contrasts with the container’s navy blue.

-The whole container is just one room, decorated with colorful furniture and decor.
-There’s a small, brightly lit porch as well if the guests want to sit outside.
+The whole container is just one room decorated with colorful furniture and decor.
+If the guests want to sit outside, there’s also a small, brightly lit porch.
 This design is a great model for using lots and large backyards to create an extra room or living space.

 10. The Caterpillar House, Chile, Sebastian Irarazzaval

-The best feature of this large container home is how it ventilates air.
-The open facade of the containers allows wind to readily come in, eliminating the need for air conditioning.
-This is one of the biggest benefits of container homes that you can build them in places that utilize natural resources.
+The best feature of this large container home is its ventilation system.
+The open facade allows wind to enter, eliminating the need for air conditioning.
+One of the most significant benefits of container homes is that they can be built in places that utilize natural resources.

-Utilizing six 40-foot containers and six 20-foot containers, the architect has managed to create a large living space, almost like a house.
-One of the 40-foot containers is an open roof container, built for the pool.
+The architect has created a large living space, almost like a house, by utilizing six 40-foot and 20-foot containers.
+One of the 40-foot containers is an open-roof container built for the pool.

-Surrounded by the Andes mountains, the home must have been a challenging structure to build.
-However, the challenge gets balanced by the views the mountains provide.
-This massive container home belongs to an art collector, which makes a lot of sense.
+The home, surrounded by the Andes mountains, must have been challenging to build.
+However, the challenge is balanced by the views the mountains provide.
+This massive container home belongs to an art collector, which makes sense.

 11. Ecuadorian Container Home, Ecuador, Daniel Moreno Flores and Sebastian Calero

-You know the design is going to be flawless when it comes from the design maestros like Daniel Moreno Flores and Sebastian Calero.
-Located in Pichincha, Ecuador, this is yet another dreamy, larger than life container abode.
-They have used seven smaller 20-foot containers and one 40-foot container.
+You know the design will be flawless from maestros like Daniel Moreno Flores and Sebastian Calero.
+This is yet another dreamy, larger-than-life container home in Pichincha, Ecuador.
+Seven smaller 20-foot containers and one 40-foot container were used.

-What makes this different from other such homes is that it can be broken down and transported.
+This differs from other such homes because they can be broken down and transported.
 While not exactly a mobile home, it does pave the way for easy relocation.
 This is mainly because the house contains separate modules, so to speak, that come together to create a single living space.

 12. Containers of Hope, Costa Rica, Benjamin Garcia Saxe